Faculty and staff at Fredonia are involved in students' lives through a number of

 struggle or crisis can also contribute to decreased academic performance.

-Fredonia provides Student Counseling Services (SCS) to support the academic success
+Fredonia provides mental health counseling to support the academic success of students.

 that threaten your well-being.
 Visit www.fredonia.edu/counseling for more information.